WilsonLe/react-music-player/README.md

 ```
 yarn build
 ```
-This will build the app for production to the "build" foler.
+This will build the app for production to the "build" folder.
 The Built version will be optimized for best performance.